pceu/WordGame/README.md

 user thinks it’s distracting.
 Because of time limited we are unable to develop some other features; however, more enjoyable features will be added over time.

 # Explanation of Major Features
+  As we only have limited time for project video, we list major features here and some include features that we could not mention in the video.
    Level
 	There are currently three different levels in this app and the main differences between them are the number of letters of the answer and the hardness to guess the word as some words in higher levels are words that are not used in our daily life.
 More and variety levels are planned to add in the future